 Chronic Fatigue Syndrome is a debilitating condition that affects up to 2% of the population.

-Before being diagnosed with Chronic Fatigue other medical causes of fatigue must be excluded and you must have;
+Before being diagnosed with Chronic Fatigue, other medical causes of fatigue must be excluded.
+You must have:

-Persistent or relapsing fatigue of new onset (i.e. not lifelong) for six or more consecutive months
+Persistent or relapsing fatigue of new onset (ie not lifelong) for 6 or more consecutive months.

 - Impaired memory or concentration

 - Sore throat